MusicGenerator/mumble-ruby-pluginbot-docs/appliance.rst

 Thats it :)

-Have fun with your own :ref:`start-label` and `contact me`_ if you have feedback related to this documentation or `contact us`_ if you have general feedback about this project.
+Have fun with your own :ref:`Mumble-Ruby-Pluginbot <start-label>` and `contact me`_ if you have feedback related to this documentation or `contact us`_ if you have general feedback about this project.

 .. _contact me: https://www.natenom.com/
 .. _contact us: https://github.com/MusicGenerator